 I completed Year 12 in 2015 after studying at Darwin High School and I still remember it to be quite stressful; especially the last few months where all our assignments counting towards our ATAR were due at the same time as exam preparation.
 At that time, Maths was one of my most challenging subjects (even though in hindsight it was also one of my favourites) and I really enjoyed subjects such as Business and Enterprise.

 Looking back, when I was figuring out my options for uni, I wish I had looked more closely at the courses I was considering.
 Before starting my Bachelor of Laws degree, I wasn’t fully aware of the array of pathways it could lead to nor the massive workloads I was getting myself into.

-If I could time travel, I would tell myself that I won’t necessarily enjoy every single area that I would have to study in this degree, but it would all be needed to get me to my dream career.
+If I could time travel, I would tell myself that I won’t necessarily enjoy every single unit that I would have to study in this degree, but it would all be needed to get me to my dream career.
 I’d also tell myself that it’s okay to change your mind midway through your degree; I’ve seen several people do it and they are much happier after they changed, so don’t be afraid to reach for the stars.

 Don't stress, these grades will not make or break you